AshTiwari/Machine-Learning-Resources/README.md

  4. <B><I>edX: Probability - The Science of Uncertainty and Data:</B></I><br>
  Url: https://www.edx.org/course/probability-the-science-of-uncertainty-and-data
  This is a MIT Micromaster Program so definitely it will be long and detailed.
-In my opinion if you have elementary level knowledge of probability, you can manage to go for ML courses. <b> Enroll in this course only if you necessarily want to learn probability.<b>
+In my opinion if you have elementary level knowledge of probability, you can manage to go for ML courses. <b> Enroll in this course only if you necessarily want to learn probability.</b>